Cocaine is a powerful stimulant that transiently accelerates your levels of alertness, attention, and physical energy.

 The cells become acidic and release enzymes that cause them to explode due to the collection of extra fluid which results in puncture of the cell membrane.

-It is considered to be a serious health condition which can result in deadly diseases like skin cancer.
+It is considered to be a serious health condition that can result in deadly diseases like skin cancer.

 2. Acute Generalized Exanthematous Pustulosis